lyzadanger/lyza-dot-com/src/proto/index.md

 I'm also doing some Post-component-specific overrides because I want to treat `h1` and `h2` elements differently inside of posts.

 This is not the last of the work I'll do on fonts.
 I'll come back for performance and other reasons.

+#### A few more tweaks before progressing

+* Centering some headings
+* Making some Post-component-specific adjustments to heading styles
+* Putting some basic `pre` and `code` styles in place for the nonce

+This isn't a complete layout by a sight, but I want to move on and work on some other areas now.

+### Quickies as we move along

+* Update watch task to watch for template changes as well as content changes.
+* No need to have `<script>` tags in my template; browserSync will auto-inject.